 In its report, the CEQ recommended that the County:

-- Designate a Director of the County Sustainability Program; and
+- Designate a Director of the County Sustainability Program

 - Establish a Public-Private Sustainability Workgroup, which would work with the Director of the County Sustainability Program and ICLEI in implementing specific program components.
 Suggested participants on the Workgroup include, at a minimum, representatives from the Office of Budget and Finance, Purchasing Bureau; the Department of Public Works, Bureaus of Building and Equipment Services, Engineering and Construction, and Traffic Engineering and Transportation Planning; the Department of Planning; and the Department of Environmental Protection and Resource Management, among others.

-- Increase energy efficiency of County owned and operated facilities and equipment; and
+- Increase energy efficiency of County owned and operated facilities and equipment

 In response to public concern in the Stoneleigh Community over removal of mature street trees, in August 2007, the CEQ was asked to look into county practices and procedures for the removal of roadside trees, and to recommend what might be done to improve current procedures.
 The Committee met with the Department of Public Works (DPW) and discussed compliance with regulations, documentation, and resident education.
 DPW had a positive response to further work with the Committee on alternatives to removal and providing information to residents – including a web fact sheet, improved brochure, and a list of appropriate replacement street trees.